crsh/papaja/README.md

-# R2APA
+# papar
-R2APA is a [pandoc](http://johnmacfarlane.net/pandoc/) template that can be used with [RStudio](http://www.rstudio.com/) to produce complete manscripts (in PDF format), which conform with the American Psychology Association (APA) manuscript guidelines (6th Edition), from [RMarkdown](http://rmarkdown.rstudio.com/)-files.
-To do so, R2APA uses the LaTeX document class [apa6](http://www.ctan.org/pkg/apa6).
+papar is a R-package in the making including a [pandoc](http://johnmacfarlane.net/pandoc/) template that can be used with [RStudio](http://www.rstudio.com/) to produce complete manscripts (in PDF format), which conform with the American Psychology Association (APA) manuscript guidelines (6th Edition), from [RMarkdown](http://rmarkdown.rstudio.com/)-files.
+To do so, papar uses the LaTeX document class [apa6](http://www.ctan.org/pkg/apa6).

 In the future, I hope to add R functions to easily report statistics and wrap everything up nicely in an R-Package to facilitate the setup.
 Any contributions are welcome.

 ## Example
-Take a look at the [.pdf](https://raw.githubusercontent.com/crsh/R2APA/master/example/example.pdf) and the [.rmd](https://github.com/crsh/R2APA/blob/master/example/example.rmd) of the example manuscript in the folder `example`.
+Take a look at the [.pdf](https://raw.githubusercontent.com/crsh/papar/master/example/example.pdf) and the [.rmd](https://github.com/crsh/papar/blob/master/example/example.rmd) of the example manuscript in the folder `example`.

 ## Setup
 ### Requirements